backstage/backstage/.changeset/itchy-walls-boil.md

 '@backstage/plugin-user-settings': minor
 ---

+Added the ability to fully customize settings page.
 Deprecated UserSettingsTab in favour of SettingsLayout.Route